RandomGuy4114/The-Epic-Calculator/README.md

 The website works on mobile devices, but is not recommended to use it in them.

 Saving does **NOT** work on mobile

+There is no update schedule, I just update it when I feel like it.